Amaka-tech/Video-Rental-Store-Database-Analysis/README.md

 ---
 ## Objectives:

-This project will focus on four (4) main goal which include:
+This project will focus on four (4) main goals which include:
 + Analyze the database schema to understand the relationships between different tables.
 + Answer specific business questions by retrieving relevant data using SQL queries.
 + Perform data manipulation and transformation to prepare the data for analysis.